DaanDeMeyer/reproc/README.md

 support specifying a timeout value.

-To support waiting with a timeout value on POSIX, each process is put in its own process group with the same id as the process id with a call to `setpgid(0, 0)` after forking the process.
-When calling the `process_wait` function, a timeout process is forked which puts itself in the same process group as the process we want to wait for with the same `setpgid` function and puts itself to sleep for the requested amount of time (timeout value) before exiting.
+To support waiting with a timeout value on POSIX, each process is put in its own process group with the same id as the process id with a call to `setpgid` after forking the process.
+When calling the `process_wait` function, a timeout process is forked which we put in the same process group as the process we want to wait for with the same `setpgid` function and puts itself to sleep for the requested amount of time (timeout value) before exiting.
 We then call the `waitpid` function in the main process but instead of passing the process id of the process we want to wait for we pass the negative value of the process id `-process->pid`.
 Passing a negative value for the process id to `waitpid` instructs it to wait for all processes in the process group of the absolute value of the passed negative value.
 In our case it will wait for both the